Mbeya Region: Airports

 Mbeya Region is served by Songwe International Airport which is located in Mbeya district at Songwe area.
 Currently the only carrier which have scheduled flights is Air Tanzania with daily flights to Dar es salaam.
 There are also other chartered flights to other places such as Ruaha National Park.
 TANZAM Highway (T1) which is part of the Great North road (A 104) pass through the region, it connects with Njombe Region to the East and Songwe Region to the West.
 The B - 345 road connect the region with Malawi to the south from Uyole.
 Chunya road connects the region with Singida and Tabora to the North-East and North-West respectively.

 Mbeya Region is bordered by Lake Nyasa to the South East.
 The lake is used for transport by Mbeya Region and the neighboring regions of Njombe, Ruvuma and the country of Malawi.
-Three ships of which two are cargo ships MV Njombe and MV Ruvuma and one for passengers MV Mbeya II are on final stages of construction and are expected to start operations at the end of 2019.
+Three ships, two cargo ships, MV Njombe and MV Ruvuma, and one for passengers, MV Mbeya II, are on final stages of construction and are expected to start operations at the end of 2019.
 The TAZARA rail pass through the region and connects which connects it to the Port city of Dar es salaam and Zambia.